 Encliandra fuchsias naturally have a very wild and free-form habit, but with patience and a sharp pair of scissors they can be grown in many different ways and conditions, including bonsai, topiary, espalier, rings, hedges, hearts, and baskets — and anything else your creativity and patience will allow.
 Remember to keep your Encliandras moist when they are planted in pots, as they do not like to dry out.
 It is best to keep potted Encliandras in part shade during the summer and in a protected place, such as a greenhouse, during winter.
 But I think it is just as fun to plant them in the ground and let them grow any way they like.

 Oh, and one other thing — Encliandra fuchsias have the most prolific, wonderful and tasty berries after the blooms fall off.
 Yes, you can eat the berries, and they are quite sweet — and the birds love them too!
-Stay tuned for fuchsia berry recipes!This entry was posted on 08/06/2010 in Fuchsias 101, Garden Journal by PowellsWood
+Stay tuned for fuchsia berry recipes!This entry was posted on 08/06/2010 in How to Care for Fuchsias, Northwest Gardening Blog by PowellsWood